mgounas/Simple-Syntax-Challenges-with-NLTK-and-SpaCy/README.md

 # Tokenization
 Tokenization is the process by which data is divided into subparyts to be more easily analyzed.
 These parts are called *tokens* in NLP.
 While tokens often map to the words of sentences directly, tokens can also represent whole sentences within a larger body of text.
 Tokens are useful for identifying patterns in your data and are an important first step for many projects; rarely can we reach conclusions about a sentence, paragraph, or paper as a whole if we cannot make conclusions about its parts.
 Tokens are our building blocks for text classfication, sentiment analysis, and more.

-Tokenization is simplified with NLTK's **tokenize** module, which includes two sub-modules *sentence_tokenize()* and *word_tokenize()*.
+Tokenization is simplified with NLTK's **tokenize** module, which includes two sub-modules *sent_tokenize()* and *word_tokenize()*.

 ## sent_tokenize()
-The *sent_tokenize()* sub-module is used to divide a paragraph or body of text larger than a single sentence into individual sentences.
+The *sent_tokenize()* sub-module is used to divide a body of text larger than a single sentence into individual sentences.
 In this case, each of the resulting tokens will be a whole sentence.

 Let's take as a simple example the famous line said by Carrie Fisher as Princess Leia Organa in *Star Wars: Episode IV - A New Hope*:

-      "Help me, Obi-Wan Kenobi.
-You're my only hope."
+      'Help me, Obi-Wan Kenobi.
+You're my only hope.'

 In tokenizing this quote into sentences, we should expect to find two sentences as a result: